pavelvodrazka/ctf-writeups/hackyeaster2018/challenges/egg05/README.md

 This method put a different Base64 text defined as `egg_5` resource in `strings.xml` in to the clipboard.

 The solution was really simple with decompiled application.
-All you had to do was to copy the textarea content directly from the challenge page [source](files/challenge05.html).
+All I had to do was to copy the textarea content directly from the challenge page [source](files/challenge05.html).

 ### Egg